aibolem/vexflow-wiki-vexchords/Build-Instructions.md

     $ grunt publish

 This bumps the version number in `package.json`, publishes the new NPM package, and submits the new binaries to the git repo.

+## Upgrading Dependencies

+First install the `npm-check-updates` package, which automates the process of finding and upgrading the versions in `package.json`.

+    $ npm cache clean
+    $ npm install -g npm-check-updates

+Dry run.
+This checks for new versions, but does not modify any files.

+    $ npm-check-updates

+If the versions look sane, you can either update everything in one shot, or provide a package name to update incrementally.
+The `-u` flag updates `package.json`.

+    $ npm-check-updates -u [package name]
+    $ npm install

+Test, debug, fix, commit, iterate.
+Then send a PR!